wlperry/umd_biostats/ecostats_lectures/lecture_06/06_02_class_activity.docx.md

 	Two Sample t-test

-data:  length_mm by wind
+data:  length_mm by side
-t = 8.6792, df = 46, p-value = 3.01e-11
+t = 1.1279, df = 14, p-value = 0.2783
-alternative hypothesis: true difference in means between group lee and group wind is not equal to 0 95 percent confidence interval:
+alternative hypothesis: true difference in means between group shady and group sunny is not equal to 0 95 percent confidence interval:
- 4.224437 6.775563
+ -1.309330  4.214005
 sample estimates:
- mean in group lee mean in group wind
+mean in group shady mean in group sunny
-          20.41667           14.91667
+           17.60561            16.15328
 ```